Rapid Assessment of Avoidable Blindness (RAAB)

 - RAAB is not a case-finding exercise: it will not provide a list of names and addresses of all people who are blind due to (for example) cataract in an area.

-- RAAB is not a detailed blindness survey: it provides a reasonably accurate estimate of the prevalence of blindness, and the proportion that is avoidable in a geographic area.
+- RAAB is not a detailed vision survey: it provides a reasonably accurate estimate of the prevalence of blindness, and the proportion that is avoidable, in a geographic area.
 RAAB is not designed to give accurate estimates of the prevalence of specific causes of blindness and does not measure posterior segment disease in detail.

-- RAAB focuses on people aged 50 years and above and so it does not give an estimate of childhood blindness, which is better measured through the Key Informant Method.
-RAAB 5 provides data on uncorrected refractive errors, spectacle coverage and uncorrected presbyopia in people aged 50+.
-It does not provide data on refractive errors in people younger than 50 years.
+- RAAB focuses on people aged 50 years and above and so it does not give an estimate of childhood blindness, which is better measured through other approaches such as the Key Informant Method.

 Who should carry out a RAAB survey?

 The entire process of carrying out a RAAB survey, from planning to the collection of field data, data analysis and report writing, can be conducted by local staff.
-3-5 teams (never more than 5, because the IOV assessment becomes impossible) with transport can cover the usual required sample size in a minimum period of 5-6 weeks, including 1 week of training.
+3-5 teams with transport can cover the usual required sample size in a minimum period of 5-6 weeks, including 1 week of training.
 The collection of data can be done by local ophthalmologists, or residents in ophthalmology, together with an assistant who does not need to be medically trained.
 The use of a local guide to introduce the survey team in the community is essential.
-Local staff can also enter the data directly into the software package.

 Want to carry out your own RAAB survey?